On Support Recovery with Sparse CCA: Information Theoretic and Computational Limits: Introduction

 As the sparsity level increases, we show that the CCA support recovery problem transitions from being efficiently solvable, to NP hard (conjectured), and to information theoretically impossible.
 According to this hardness pattern, the sparsity domain can be partitioned into the following three regimes: (i) $s_x,s_y\lesssim \sqn$, (ii) $\sqn\lesssim s_x,s_y\lesssim n/\log(p+q)$, and (iii) $s_x,s_y\gtrsim n/\log(p+q)$.
-We describe below the distinguishing behaviours of these three regimes, which is consistent with the sparse PCA scenario. \begin{itemize} \item We show that when $s_x,s_y\lesssim \sqrt{n/\log(p+q)}$ (``easy regime"), polynomial time support recovery is possible, and well-known consistent estimators of the canonical correlates \citep{mai, gao2017} can be utilized to that end.
-When $\sqrt{n/\log(p+q)}\lesssim s_x,s_y\lesssim\sqn$ (``difficult regime"), we show that a coordinate thresholding type algorithm \citep[inspired by ][]{deshpande2014} succeeds provided $p+q\asymp n$.
-We call the last regime ``difficult" because existing estimation methods like COLAR \citep{gao2017} or SCCA \citep{mai} are yet to be shown to have valid statistical guarantees in this regime -- see Section~\ref{sec:easy_regime_general} and Section~\ref{sec: CT} for more details. \item In Section~\ref{sec: low deg}, we show that when $\sqn\lesssim s_x,s_y\lesssim n/\log(p+q)$ (``hard regime"), support recovery is computationally hard subject to the so called ``low degree polynomial conjecture" recently popularized by \cite{hopkins2017, hopkins2018, kunisky2019}.
-Of course this phenomenon is observable only when $p,q\gtrsim n$, because otherwise, the problem would be solvable by the ordinary CCA analysis \citep{bao2019, ma2021}.
-Our findings are consistent with the conjectured computational barrier in context of SCCA estimation problem \citep{gao2017}. \item When $s_x,s_y\gtrsim n/\log(p+q)$, we show that support recovery is information theoretically impossible (see Section~\ref{sec: IT lower bound}). \end{itemize}
+We describe below the distinguishing behaviours of these three regimes, which is consistent with the sparse PCA scenario. \begin{itemize} \item We show that when $s_x,s_y\lesssim \sqrt{n/\log(p+q)}$ (``easy regime"), polynomial time support recovery is possible, and well-known consistent estimators of the canonical correlates (cf. \cite{mai, gao2017}) can be utilized to that end.
+When $\sqrt{n/\log(p+q)}\lesssim s_x,s_y\lesssim\sqn$ (``difficult regime"), we show that a co-ordinate thresholding type algorithm (inspired by \cite{deshpande2014}) succeeds provided $p+q\asymp n$.
+We call the last regime ``difficult" because it is unknown whether existing estimation methods like COLAR \cite{gao2017} or SCCA \cite{mai} have valid statistical guarantees in this regime -- see Section~\ref{sec:easy_regime_general} and Section~\ref{sec: CT} for more details. \item In Section~\ref{sec: low deg}, we show that when $\sqn\lesssim s_x,s_y\lesssim n/\log(p+q)$ (``hard regime"), support recovery is computationally hard subject to the so called ``low degree polynomial conjecture" recently popularized by \cite{hopkins2017}, \cite{hopkins2018}, and \cite{kunisky2019}.
+Of course, this phenomenon is observable only when $p,q\gtrsim n$, because otherwise, the problem would be solvable by the ordinary CCA analysis (cf. \cite{bao2019, ma2021}).
+Our findings are consistent with the conjectured computational barrier in context of SCCA estimation problem \cite{gao2017}. \item When $s_x,s_y\gtrsim n/\log(p+q)$, we show that support recovery is information theoretically impossible (see Section~\ref{sec: IT lower bound}). \end{itemize}

-\subsubsection{Information Theoretic Hardness as a Function of Minimal Signal Strength}
+\subsubsection{Information theoretic hardness as a function of minimal signal strength}